We've given ourselves this deadline to launch our Kickstarter!

 Tinkering that's not just for picking locks or disarming traps, but creating devices and machines, too!

-And then there's "The Kyth": a mysterious presence and power that pervades the entire planet, responding to human emotions and thoughts.
+And then there's "The Kyth": that mysterious presence and power that pervades the entire planet, responding to human emotions and thoughts.
 But some of have learned to shape it...

 Isn't it weird that when a character fails a skill check they can't just try again?
 By allowing failures to cascade to each subsequent attempt, we both incentivize retrying, while also potentially making it not worth it.
 If you've got the time, we've got the consequences.